Transnational cinema in India: Personal sacrifice and emotional labor

 Producers are often driven by passion, creativity, and community-building.
 They invest significant "immaterial labor", including creative contributions, project management, and importantly, emotional management of themselves and others within multicultural crews, and interpersonal communication.
 This emotional labor is described as a largely neglected, invisible, and unseen part of their job.
 While the work can be intellectually and creatively stimulating and highly gratifying, the rewards entail a high cost, both emotionally and materially.
 Monga felt emotionally exhausted and contemplated leaving the industry after the success of The Lunchbox.
 Producers unanimously believe their work is greatly undervalued financially.

 Lack of domestic reach and uncertain overseas success

 Independent films that go to international film festivals are often not released in India, which can be emotionally shattering for producers.
 Guneet Monga highlighted her inability to distribute her films in India despite international recognition.
-The sources discuss The Lunchbox (2013) as an internationally co-produced film by Monga, and her contemplation of leaving the industry after its success because she was unable to distribute her films domestically.
+The Lunchbox (2013) is an internationally co-produced film by Monga, and she contemplated of leaving the industry after its success because she was unable to distribute her films domestically.
 While international recognition is possible, commercial success overseas is not guaranteed unless films navigate distribution channels effectively, which are often controlled by major corporations.
 Poisson's experience with Sir shows that even selling to streaming platforms and receiving critical acclaim may not lead to recouping financial investment.